lssbq/mirai/README.md

 ## TODO
-Find a common way to decorator normal method and instance method, decorator should be **!!thread-safe!!**
+Find a common way to decorator normal method and instance method, decorator should be **thread-safe**